Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Input-Output Fields and Spectra

 \subsection{Non-Ohmic Spectra}

 In this section, we examine both subohmic and superohmic spectral behaviors.
-As illustrative examples, we select $s=-0.5$ for the superohmic case and $s=0.5$ for the subohmic case, and calculate the reflection spectra using \eqref{eq:S_11}.
+As illustrative examples, we select $s=-0.5$ for the subohmic case and $s=0.5$ for the superohmic case, and calculate the reflection spectra using \eqref{eq:S_11}.
 Spectra for other types of baths can be straightforwardly computed using the same procedure.